Vindexus/HeresyWorld/classes/warrior.md

   - Krak Grenade

 On a 10+ you also take +1 forward to Throw Grenade.
-On a miss the GM will offer you a different grenade, or the one you were searching for at a cost.
+On a 6- the GM will offer you a different grenade, or the one you were searching for at a cost.

 ### Explosives Expert
 When you **set up a triggered explosive** say what materials on hand you're using and choose your trigger: timed, remote, proximity, thrown, etc. Roll+INT, on a 10+ the explosive works as intended.
 On a 7-9 choose 1, and on a 6- choose 2: